“Amanda Grant is one of the country’s leading food educators.”

 Co-founder, Cook School

-Continuing on my mission to teach as many children as possible to cook, I’ve launched, with an amazing team of people, a new, nationwide, not-for-profit project, Cook School.
+Continuing on my mission to teach as many children as possible to cook, I’ve launched, with my fiancé, Kristian Dean, a new, nationwide, not-for-profit project, Cook School.
 It’s all about exciting children about food and teaching them how to cook basic meals. cookschool.club

 I’m on the editorial team for The Truly Epic Book of Veg Power and have written the Kids in the kitchen sections and the introduction.
 BBC Good Food magazine put two of my books in their top five books for children – The Silver Spoon for Children (Phaidon) and the award winning Cook School, re-published in 2017 as Kids in the Kitchen (Ryland, Peters & Small), awarded Best Family Cookbook by Junior magazine in 2012.
 Baby & Toddler Healthy Eating planner (Octopus) was a best-seller and republished more than once, they’re available in nine countries.